genti91/bettereads/README.md

 APP_URL="http://localhost:3000"
 ```

-Then synchronize the Prisma schema with your database.
+Create the "bettereads" database in Postgres and then then synchronize the Prisma schema with your database.
 ```bash
 npx prisma db push
 ```